-The university is continuing to closely monitor COVID-19 data and will take all practical measures to allow campuses to remain in person for Fall 2020.
-OU will be operating under the guidance of federal, state, and local authorities and following their recommendations and protocols.
+The university is continuing to closely monitor COVID-19 data, operating under the guidance of federal, state, and local authorities and follow their recommendations and protocols.

 The Accessibility and Disability Resource Center at OU will continue to meet the needs of students with disabilities and provide the necessary accommodations to ensure equal access to online and on-campus courses and services.